things to do in the summer

 Watch an epic wildlife film at the International Wildlife Film Festival.

-Take a look back at the history of Glacial Lake Missoula and the Ice Age floods.
+Stop in at the Montana Natural History Center in Missoula to view artifacts and videos of Glacial Lake Missoula and the Ice Age floods.

-Fill up on wild huckleberries or morel mushrooms at a local farmers market.
+Fill up on wild huckleberries or grab a stash of coveted morel mushrooms at a local farmers market.

-Participate in North American Indian Days—one of the largest gatherings of United States and Canadian tribes—and celebrate the American Indian Culture.
+Participate in North American Indian Days—one of the largest gatherings of United States and Canadian tribes.

-Stop at the local bakery in Ravalli for one of the best doughnuts in the West.
+Stop at Windmill Village Bakery in Ravalli for one of the best doughnuts in the West.

 Kick up your heels and enjoy the nightlife in downtown Whitefish.